CLOUD HANDS: FROM CHI FLOW MOVEMENTS TO PATTERNS AND SETS

 Grasping Sparrow's Tail

 The spontaneous “flowing water floating clouds” movements, or “Cloud Hands”, are stylized into patterns.
-These patterns, called “Immortal Waves Sleeves”, “Double Dragons Carry Pearl”, “Push Boat According to Current”, “Black Bear Sinks Hips” and “Open Window to Look at Moon” in Wahnam Taijiquan, are collected known as “Grasping Sparrow's Tail” in Yang Style Taijiquan.
+These patterns, called “Immortal Waves Sleeves”, “Double Dragons Carry Pearl”, “Push Boat According to Current”, “Black Bear Sinks Hips” and “Open Window to Look at Moon” in Wahnam Taijiquan, are collectively known as “Grasping Sparrow's Tail” in Yang Style Taijiquan.

 Green Dragon